Mekong giant catfish: Description

 Grey to white in color and lacking stripes, the Mekong giant catfish is distinguished from other large catfish species in the river by the near-total lack of barbels and the absence of teeth.
-Young Mekong catfish do exhibit barbels and oral teeth, but these features diminish as they age and are absent by the time they grow to be 30-50cm in length.
+Young Mekong catfish do exhibit barbels and oral teeth, but these features diminish as they age and are absent by the time they grow to be 30–50 cm in length.

 Mekong giant catfish are one of the largest species of freshwater fish.
 In 2005, the Mekong giant catfish attained the Guinness World Record for the world's largest freshwater fish.
 Attaining a length of up to 3 m, the Mekong giant catfish grows extremely quickly, reaching a mass of 150 to 200 kg in only six years.
 It can reportedly weigh up to 350 kg.
 The largest catch recorded in Thailand since record-keeping began in 1981 was a female measuring 2.7 m in length and weighing 293 kg.
-This specimen, caught in 2005, was widely recognized as the largest entirely freshwater fish ever caught (the largest sturgeon species can far exceed this size, but they are anadromous), until surpassed in June of 2022 by a giant freshwater stingray specimen caught in Cambodia.
+This specimen, caught in 2005, was widely recognized as the largest entirely freshwater fish ever caught (the largest sturgeon species, the beluga, can far exceed this size, but they are anadromous), until surpassed in June of 2022 by a giant freshwater stingray specimen caught in Cambodia.
 Thai fisheries officials stripped the giant catfish, caught in 2005, of its eggs as part of a breeding program, intending then to release it, but the fish died in captivity and was sold as food to local villagers.

 Distribution and habitat

-The Mekong giant catfish is a threatened species in the Mekong, and conservationists have focused on it as a flagship species to promote conservation on the river.MGCCG, 2005 Although research projects are currently ongoing, relatively little is known about this species.
+The Mekong giant catfish is a threatened species in the Mekong, and conservationists have focused on it as a flagship species to promote conservation on the river.
+Although research projects are currently ongoing, relatively little is known about this species.
 Historically, the fish's natural range reached from the lower Mekong in Vietnam (above the tidally influenced brackish water of the river's delta) all the way to the northern reaches of the river in the Yunnan Province of China, spanning almost the entire 4800 km length of the river.
 Due to threats, this species no longer inhabits the majority of its original habitat.
 It is now believed to only exist in small, isolated populations in the middle Mekong region.
 Fish congregate during the beginning of the rainy season and migrate upstream to spawn.
-They live primarily in the main channel of the river, where the water depth is over 10 m, while researchers, fishermen and officials have found this species in the Tonle Sap River and Lake in Cambodia, a UNESCO Biosphere Reserve.
+They live primarily in the main channel of the river, where the water depth is over 10 m, while researchers, fishermen and officials have found this species in the Tonlé Sap River and Lake in Cambodia, a UNESCO Biosphere Reserve.
 In the past, fishers have reported the fish in a number of the Mekong's tributaries.
-Today, however, essentially no sightings are reported outside of the main Mekong river channel and the Tonle Sap region.
+Today, however, essentially no sightings are reported outside of the main Mekong river channel and the Tonlé Sap region.
 A 150 kg individual was found in a Kelantan river in Malaysia, it is believed to have been released illegally.